-Being the black sheep of the family is undeniably hard.
-Black sheep are treated differently, excluded, or disapproved of by the rest of the family.
-People are considered black sheep for a wide variety of reasons, including leaving the family religion, not following prescribed gender roles, having different values or beliefs than the rest of the family, or loving/marrying an “undesirable” partner.
+Being the black sheep* of the family is undeniably hard.
+Black sheep, or marginalized family members, are treated differently, excluded, or disapproved of by the rest of the family.
+People are considered "black sheep" for a wide variety of reasons, including leaving the family religion, not following prescribed gender roles, having different values or beliefs than the rest of the family, or loving/marrying an “undesirable” partner.

-Recent research identified five ways black sheep stay resilient despite their stressful position in the family.
+Recent research identified five ways marginalized family members stay resilient despite their stressful position in the family.
 Resilience is all about adapting, moving forward, and coping with marginalization without ignoring or forgetting about one's negative family experiences.
 The five strategies described below come from interviews with black sheep from across the United States.

 1. Seek support from your communication networks.

-Resilient black sheep invest in the relationships in their lives that are genuine and loving.
+Resilient marginalized family members invest in the relationships in their lives that are genuine and loving.
 They focus on those who include them, which tend to be select siblings, extended family members, and friends.
 They also seek support from who they refer to as “adoptive kin” or their "chosen" families.
 These are people who fulfill family roles and functions, but are not necessarily related to them.
 To be resilient, lean on your alternative networks for support.

 2. Rebuild while recognizing your negative experiences.